PreLeyZero/exotic-industries/README.md

 #

-Make sure to give some feedback to help develop and balance the Exotic Industries mod series.
+Be sure to give some feedback to help develop and balance the Exotic Industries mod series.
+You can join the conversation on [Discord](https://discord.gg/DhPxNAJ3nt).